Teager-Kaiser Energy Methods For EEG Feature Extraction In Biomedical Applications: Results Discussion

 Overall, TKEO features show stronger relative performance in motor imagery and epilepsy detection compared to emotion recognition, underscoring their suitability for tasks where transient temporal changes are important and their limitations when the discriminative information is not as temporally localized.
-Additionally, the fused-band consistently outperforms the raw-band within TKEO features, reflecting the advantage of aggregating information across frequency bands while preserving the narrowband characteristics of TKEO.
+Additionally, the fused-band outperforms the \mbox{raw-band} in most cases within TKEO features, reflecting the advantage of aggregating information across frequency bands while preserving the narrowband characteristics of TKEO.
+The proposed framework remains training-free, as the additional processing stages do not introduce trainable parameters, while offering interpretable descriptors of transient EEG dynamics that appear complementary to conventional features.